Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point

-\item In \cite{particleQCD} an equivalent description of the Lattice results at vanishing baryonic density has been carried out, using one particle states with mass and degeneracy factor calculated from the fit to these results.
-It was found that the quark-gluon interacting system, when crossing the critical temperature $T_c$, exhibits an abrupt decrease in the degeneracy factor and, also, in the respective mass.
+\item In \cite{particleQCD} an equivalent description of the Lattice results at vanishing baryonic density has been carried out, using one particle states with mass and number of states calculated from the fit to these results.
+It was found that the quark-gluon interacting system, when crossing the critical temperature $T_c$, exhibits an abrupt decrease in the number of states and, also, in the respective mass.
 Moreover, the minimum value of the degeneracy factor, reached just above $T_c$, cannot be attributed to deconfined quark degrees of freedom, thus, leading to the conclusion that {\em these states should be still quark condensates}.
 Based on this observation, as well as the previous one (a), we will adopt in the present work the viewpoint that the quarks remain confined in hadronic type condensates even at temperatures above the QCD transition line.

 \item In \cite{paritydoubling1} a model has been developed which simulates the parity doubling of the nucleon.
 In this model chiral symmetry and an explicit mass term for the nucleon can coexist without contradiction.
 The nucleon has a partner of opposite parity.
 These particles have different masses in the broken symmetry phase (HG).
 However in the restored chiral phase these masses become degenerate.
 In \cite{paritydoubling2}, with the use of lattice simulations, a similar behaviour is found for opposite parity pairs of $N$, $\Delta$ and $\Omega$ baryons.